Driver Taking a "Selfie" Causes Car Crash that Injures his Friends

 Distracted Driving is a leading cause of car accidents.
 The U.S. Department of Transportation reports that 424,000 people were injured in motor vehicle and car crashes involving distracted drivers during the last reported year.
 Ten percent of deadly crashes, eighteen percent of car accidents, and sixteen percent of all reported motor vehicle traffic accidents were a result of distracted drivers.

-Carlson & Burnett attorney, Rich Hitz represents injured victims of car accidents in Nebraska and Western Iowa.
-If you or someone you love has been injured by a distracted driver or you have questions or need legal representation, contact Carlson & Burnett to set up a free consultation with Rich Hitz.
+Carlson & Burnett represents injured victims of car accidents in Nebraska and Western Iowa.
+If you or someone you love has been injured by a distracted driver or you have questions or need legal representation.
+Call Carlson & Burnett at (402) 810-8611 or contact us online to schedule a free consultation.